-Hagia Sophia is a 6th-century dome that was built in 537 AD.
-Once a Greek Orthodox Cathedral, later an Ottoman Imperial Mosque and now a popular museum in Istanbul that draws in visitors from around the globe.
+Next up on this list of awesome things to do in Istanbul is the Hagia Sophia, a 6th-century dome that was built in 537 AD.
+Once a Greek Orthodox Cathedral, later an Ottoman Imperial Mosque, and now a popular museum in Istanbul that draws in visitors from around the globe.

-The Grand Bazaar is an absolute must on your list of things to do in Istanbul!
-Grand Bazaar is the largest covered market place in the world, with more than 60 streets and over 4000 shops, you are guaranteed to walk away with a few trinkets and souvenirs!
+The Grand Bazaar is an absolute must on your list of what to do in Istanbul!
+Grand Bazaar is the largest covered marketplace in the world, with more than 60 streets and over 4,000 shops, you are guaranteed to walk away with a few trinkets and souvenirs!